Schwitzd/IaC-HomeK3s/README.md

 tofu apply --var-file=variables.tfvars --target=kubernetes_manifest.network_policies
 ```

+> [!WARNING]
-> ⚠️ **Keep in mind:** at this stage, the previous command only allows fundamental policies that enable the core services of the cluster to communicate with each other.
+> At this stage the previous command only allows fundamental policies that enable the core services of the cluster to communicate with each other.
 However, I expect that some **Cilium policy violations** will occur.
 Please refer to the troubleshooting section, [Cilium network policies](#cilium-network-policies), for guidance on identifying and resolving these issues.
 In addition, at the time of writing, the Hubble UI primarily focuses on pod-to-pod traffic.
 Dropped traffic originating from the `host` or `remote-node` may not be visible in the UI.
 For full visibility, including host-level and remote-node policy drops, use the **Hubble CLI**.

 The **Cilium CLI** is installed automatically on the **control-plane** node via a dedicated **Ansible role**, allowing easy access to status and observability features like `cilium status` and `cilium monitor`.